 Three letters of recommendation

 All residency programs at UUH use the Pharmacy Online Residency Centralized Application Service (PhORCAS).
 No paper applications are accepted.
-Completed applications in PhORCAS are reviewed, and competitive applicants are invited to interview in January, February or March (components or all of interview may be virtual and/or on-site).
+Completed applications in PhORCAS are reviewed, and competitive applicants are invited to interview in January or February.
+(Interviews will be virtual).
 The program participates in the Resident Matching Program of ASHP.

 University of Utah Health is the Mountain West's only academic health care system, combining excellence in patient care, the latest in medical research, and teaching to provide leading-edge medicine in a caring and personal setting.
 The system provides care for Utahns and residents of five surrounding states in a referral area encompassing more than 10 percent of the continental United States.

-Whether it's for routine care or highly specialized treatment in orthopedics, stroke, ophthalmology, cancer, radiology, fertility, cardiology, genetic-related diseases, organ transplant, or more than 200 other medical specialties, University of Utah Health offers the latest technology and advancements, including some services available nowhere else in the region.
+Whether it's for routine care or highly specialized treatment in orthopedics, stroke, ophthalmology, cancer, critical care, cardiology, genetic-related diseases, organ transplant, or more than 200 other medical specialties, University of Utah Health offers the latest technology and advancements, including some services available nowhere else in the region.